 Conserving islands and their birds

-Our work focuses on South Africa’s Prince Edward Islands and the UK Overseas Territory of Tristan da Cunha and Gough Island.
-We are mainly concerned with the impacts of introduced predators, specifically House Mice Mus musculus, but also are involved in the eradication or control of introduced plants at Gough Island and the uninhabited islands in the Tristan archipelago.
-The impacts of House Mice on seabirds were only discovered in the early 2000s, following research by Fitz students in collaboration with the Royal Society of the Protection of Birds at Gough Island.
-Since then, they have been found to attack seabird chicks on Marion Island, and recently have even been found to attack adult albatrosses at colonies in the North Pacific Ocean.
+This programme is mainly concerned with the impacts of introduced predators, especially House Mice Mus musculus, but also is involved in the eradication or control of introduced plants and invertebrates.
+The impacts of House Mice on seabirds were only discovered in the early 2000s, following research by Fitz students in collaboration with the Royal Society for the Protection of Birds (RSPB) at Gough Island.
+Since then, they have been found to attack seabirds on Marion Island, and plans are underway to try to eradicate the species at both islands.

 Prof. Peter Ryan (FIAO, UCT)

 Trevor Glass (Tristan Conservation Department)

 Dr Stefam P[[e; (RSPB)

 Research assistants: Jaimie Cleeland, Kate Lawrence and Fabrice Lebouard (Gough 2017/18), Chris Jones, Michelle Risi and Alexis Osborne (Gough 1018/19) and Delia Davies (Nightingale).